insected/bobbae_gcp-wiki/Kubernetes-Engine-and-Containers.md

 #### Envoy

-Envoy is a L7 edge service Proxy used widely by service mesh controllers such as , Ambassador, Consul, Contour and istio.
+Envoy is  a L7 edge service Proxy used widely by service mesh controllers such as Consul, Contour and istio.
+Envoy is also used by API gateway like Ambassador.

 [Watch a Video about Borg, Cloud Load Balancing, Kubernetes and Envoy into service mesh driven by Istio](https://www.youtube.com/watch?v=glATqKI-WR8).